vishnudevtj/vishnudevtj.github.io/_posts/2017-05-17-agenda-search.md

 # Org Search Engine

-Trying find a way to rapidly search my org notes and find what i want , i foundout that org agenda can be used as a search engine. setting `org-agenda-file` to a directory it searches throught the direcory to find all the org file and add's them , But my notes are scatters in different folders , found this piece of code which works wonderfully
+Trying find a way to rapidly search my org notes and find what i want , i found out that org agenda can be used as a search engine. setting `org-agenda-file` to a directory it searches thought the directory to find all the org file and adds them , But my notes are scatters in different folders , found this piece of code which works wonderfully

 ```emacs-lisp
 (add-hook 'org-agenda-mode-hook (lambda ()